TLDR: Black Friday Marketing Ideas

 Set up a Black Friday landing page that is available year-round.
 You can use it to build your email list and tease your upcoming Black Friday deals during the off-season.
 Then, you can collect all your live Black Friday promotion ideas on one page for easier browsing.

-19. Double Loyalty or Rewards Points
+18. Double Loyalty or Rewards Points

 Repeat customers are the lifeblood of small businesses.
-So take good care of them during Black Friday Cyber Monday!
+So take good care of them during Black Friday and Cyber Monday!

 Customers who are part of a loyalty or rewards program may be less motivated by discounts than new customers because they’ve already experienced your product or service and love it enough to join a loyalty program.